-As the community grew so did our congregation, Sunday school and youth programs.
-In the 1973 an addition in the form of a church center was constructed.
-It provided many classrooms in the basement area.
+As the community of Salisbury grew, so did the congregation along with it’s Sunday School and youth programs so in 1973 an addition in the form of a church center was constructed, providing many classrooms in the basement area.

-The expansion program in 1982 saw a 48 foot square extension to the original portion of the sanctuary.
-This allowed the seating capacity of the sanctuary to be approximately doubled.
+An expansion program in 1982 saw a 48sq.ft. extension to the original sanctuary.
+This allowed the seating capacity of the sanctuary to approximately double.

-Through the 1990’s various youth programs were maintained.
-In 1988 we hired our first youth pastor to provide additional leadership.
-As we entered the 21st century our fellowship had reason to celebrate.
-The year 2000 marked the 200 years of Christian witness and outreach in this community.
+Throughout the 1990’s various youth programs were maintained about due to the decision to hire our first youth pastor in 1988 which provided the additional leadership needed.
+As we entered the 21st century our fellowship had reason to celebrate, as the year 2000 mark 200 years of Christian witness and outreach in this community.
 A Bicentennial committee was established in advance to plan and oversee a year of celebration marking the occasion.
-The highlight was a special weekend in June when we hosted an anniversary dinner with Claude Taylor, a native of nearby North River, as a guest speaker.
+The highlight was a special week in June when we hosted an anniversary dinner with Claude Taylor, a native of nearby North River, as a guest speaker.
 Then on our anniversary Sunday, Dr. Robert Wilson from Acadia Divinity College was the guest speaker.